 Where will I be screened?

-Currently we provide these screening tests at the following locations:
+Currently we provide these three convenient locations for screening tests:

 Darien Imaging Center located at 6 Thorndal Circle, Darien CT 06820

 Tully Health Center 32 Strawberry Hill Court, Stamford CT 06904